DataDog/hiring-engineers/answers.md

 ##Level 2
 ####•	Take a simple web app (in any of our supported languages) that you've already built and instrument your code with dogstatsd.
 This will create metrics.

 For this exercise in particular I decided to create a test application in flask.
-This amateur local web application has two views, home page and page one, so that I can gather and compare metrics for both pages.
-I used vegeta for load testing as a personal preference.
+This amateur application has two views, home page and page one, so that I can gather and compare metrics for both pages.
+I used 'vegeta' for load testing as a personal preference, by running in the CLI -  echo "GET http://localhost:5000/" | vegeta attack -duration=30s

-Average Page View Per Second <a href="https://app.datadoghq.com/graph/embed?from_ts=1437584620112&to_ts=1437671020112&token=5dfb1586fcad56d9d558c727f3142c533ebe45e34c8a13475eac2886cacd01ea&height=300&width=600&legend=true&tile_size=m&live=true">Link</a> while running load test
+<a href="https://app.datadoghq.com/graph/embed?from_ts=1437584620112&to_ts=1437671020112&token=5dfb1586fcad56d9d558c727f3142c533ebe45e34c8a13475eac2886cacd01ea&height=300&width=600&legend=true&tile_size=m&live=true">Average Page View Per Second </a> while running load test

 ![alt text](http://s23.postimg.org/s1wy9r4x7/Screen_Shot_2015_07_23_at_1_02_46_PM.png "Average Page View Per Second")